 Successfully complete the NAEMT provider course for the program for which you wish to serve as an instructor.
 In the United States, be licensed as an EMT or Paramedic.
 Instructors may not teach content or skills they are not credentialed to perform.
 Note: Some NAEMT courses require Paramedic level licensure; For the U.S. military, must be currently certified by NREMT at the EMT, AEMT or Paramedic level or hold a military medic instructor credential issued by one of the U.S. Armed Services

 New NAEMT Instructors must complete the NAEMT Instructor Application; Take and pass the NAEMT Instructor Preparation course (offered in English and Spanish online, and in other languages as a classroom course).
-Meet any other instructor requirements determined by your NAEMT training center; Be monitored by a NAEMT Affiliate Faculty at your NAEMT training center as you teach your initial classroom provider course.
+Meet any other instructor requirements determined by your NAEMT training center; Be monitored by an NAEMT Affiliate Faculty at your NAEMT training center as you teach your initial classroom provider course.

-Maintain your approved instructor status by teaching at least one course per year, attending all instructor updates, as required; Maintain current contact information with NAEMT Headquarters by emailing new information to firstname.lastname@example.org.
+Maintain your approved instructor status by teaching at least one course per year, attending all instructor updates, as required; Maintain current contact information with NAEMT Headquarters by emailing new information to [email protected].